AnabelaLealCosta19/cosmic-match/README.md

     - The modal has been programmed to only close when clicking on the buttons to ensure that their functionality is executed as intended.
     - Functionality executed upon pressing "Confirm changes":
         * Depending on difficulty selected: adapt time limit, display difficulty and select cards used
-        * Shuffle cards, remove last seconds styling for timer, start timer and reset flip counter
+        * Shuffle cards, start timer and reset flip counter
         * If the game was paused previously and the resume icon is replaced by the pause icon.
         * Update new player name
     - Functionality executed upon pressing "Confirm changes":